I started seven African violet leaves in an AeroGarden unit to see if I could successfully grow plants from leaves this way. Here are the results:

 In the few weeks, I lost two leaves quickly to rot (Rob’s Seduction and Rob’s Shadow Magic).
 I suspect that the air circulation in the area of the AeroGarden unit was insufficient, leading to the loss of the leaves as well as the additional problems with powdery mildew, surface mold, and rust rot noted below.

-At 4 weeks, the back leaves are bleached out from too much light, and Rob’s Seduction is rotting away.
-Plantlets are beginning to show at the base of Shirl’s Hawaiian Lei leaf.
+At 4 weeks the leaves at the back of the AeroGarden unit were bleached out from too much light, and Rob’s Seduction was rotting away.
+Plantlets were beginning to show at the base of Shirl’s Hawaiian Lei leaf.

-At 60 days, the situation is worse:
+At 60 days, the situation was worse:

 Leaf Experiment Unsuccessful 🙁

 At 60 days, I deemed the experiment unsuccessful.
 I will try again in the future with better air circulation and less intense light and post the results here.
 Stay tuned…